-Closed … open … closed … It’s been a topsy-turvy ride for students, teachers and school communities this year.
-But the way everyone has adapted to change under very trying circumstances is super impressive.
-Thankfully, there’s always plenty to look forward to on the educational journey.
+After a topsy-turvy ride for students, teachers and school communities in 2020, we’re obviously all hoping for 2021 to tell a much smoother story!
+Still, whatever happens (and do be sure to keep an eye on all the latest updates from the Education Bureau), the way everyone adapted to change last year under very trying circumstances was super impressive.
+And there’s always plenty to look forward to on the educational journey.
 From new schools to new facilities and curriculums, here are just a few of the latest developments in schools in Hong Kong and abroad!

 A Campus Revamp

-When students are able to return to the Canadian International School of Hong Kong campus, some areas will look unrecognisable, following extensive renovations that took place during the summer holiday.
+When students return to the Canadian International School of Hong Kong campus, some areas will look unrecognisable, following extensive renovations in the middle of 2020.
 For example, the school’s main cafeteria underwent a full revamp; it includes a new seating area, serving stations and a fully renovated back kitchen, which allows cafeteria staff to serve food that’s freshly made and locally sourced when possible.
 Meanwhile, the classrooms serving Grade 5 and 6 students have a completely different architectural layout; an open-plan design and breakout spaces contribute to the updated, modern feel.
 These renovations are all part of the school’s strategic plan.

 New at Woodlands